 The DIST graphics are accurate but the font on the rest of the text is not a match if you look closely and compare.

-One thing I always look for on this tag is the letter "t".
+One thing I always looked for on the original DIST tag is the letter "t".
 The bottom of this letter will always have a slight bend or hook to it.
+This only applied to the original DIST tag used from 2017-2021.

 Year Of Production: